-Brendan O'Malley, J.D., Ph.D., 54, became our General Counsel on September 20, 2021.
+Brendan O'Malley, J.D., Ph.D., 55, became our General Counsel on September 20, 2021.
 Dr. O'Malley joined Abeona in 2019 as Chief IP Counsel, bringing significant technical and legal expertise to the Abeona team.
 Prior to joining Abeona, he was a partner at the prominent New York patent litigation firm Fitzpatrick Cella Harper & Scinto, where he started his career as a summer associate in 2006, and then at Venable LLP, which merged with Fitzpatrick in 2018.
 While at Fitzpatrick and Venable, Dr. O'Malley litigated a wide variety of biopharmaceutical patent cases in the United States District Courts, at the Federal Circuit, and before the U.S. Patent and Trademark Office, negotiated numerous settlement and license agreements, and provided many patent opinions in connection with M&A due diligence in the biotech space.
 While attending law school at Benjamin N. Cardozo School of Law, Dr. O'Malley served as a judicial intern to Judge William H. Pauley in the U.S. District Court for the Southern District of New York.
 Before law school, he earned a Ph.D. in Molecular Biology & Microbiology from Tufts University School of Medicine, where he studied the role of protein-protein interactions in hepatitis virus assembly, and a B.S. degree magna cum laude from the University of Massachusetts Dartmouth.

-Joseph Vazzano, 39, was appointed our Chief Financial Officer effective March 14, 2022.
-Before joining Abeona, Mr. Vazzano served as Chief Financial Officer of publiclytraded Avenue Therapeutics, Inc. ("Avenue") from February 2019 to January 2022.
+Joseph Vazzano, 40, was appointed our Chief Financial Officer effective March 14, 2022.
+Before joining Abeona, Mr. Vazzano served as Chief Financial Officer of publicly-traded Avenue Therapeutics, Inc. ("Avenue") from February 2019 to January 2022.
 Prior to that, he served as Avenue's Vice President of Finance and Corporate Controller since August 2017.
 During his tenure at Avenue, Mr. Vazzano secured multiple equity financings for Avenue and served in a leadership role for signing a complex, two-stage acquisition of Avenue with future contingent value rights.
 Prior to joining Avenue, Mr. Vazzano served as Assistant Corporate Controller at publicly-traded Intercept Pharmaceuticals, Inc. from October 2016 to July 2017, where he helped grow the finance and accounting department during the company's transition from a development-stage company to a fully integrated commercial organization.
 Mr. Vazzano has held various other financial roles at other publicly traded pharmaceutical companies such as Pernix Therapeutics, and NPS Pharmaceuticals.
 Mr. Vazzano, who is a Certified Public Accountant, began his career at KPMG LLP.
+Mr. Vazzano also serves on the Board of Directors and Audit Chair of Allarity Therapeutics, Inc. (Nasdaq: ALLR), a clinical-stage pharmaceutical company dedicated to developing personalized cancer treatments.
 Mr. Vazzano has a Bachelor of Science degree in Accounting from Lehigh University and is a Certified Public Accountant in the State of New Jersey.

-APPROVAL OF THE ABEONA THERAPEUTICS INC. 2023 EQUITY INCENTIVE PLAN
+APPROVAL OF AN INCREASE IN THE NUMBER OF SHARES RESERVED FOR ISSUANCE UNDER THE AMENDED AND RESTATED ABEONA THERAPEUTICS INC. 2023 EQUITY INCENTIVE PLAN